 We draw attention to Note no.34.4 in the Standalone Financial Statements regarding the preparation of financial statements on going concern basis for the reasons stated therein.
 However, matters stated in Emphasis of Matter above indicate that a material uncertainty exists that may cast significant doubt on company's ability to continue as a going concern.
-As stated in Note no. 34.4, the appropriateness of assumption of going concern is dependent upon the conclusion of the transaction with Brookfield, one-time settlement of dues with the lenders and getting favorable judgment / orders in respect of disputes with Airports Authority of India and continuing the Mumbai Hotel operations.
+As stated in Note no. 34.4, the appropriateness of assumption of going concern is dependent upon getting favorable judgment / orders / settlement in respect of disputes with Airports Authority of India and the impact of Covid-19 in continuing the Mumbai Hotel operations.